 The default length of run–off triangle is 10+1 years but the disclosure requirement is based on the undertakings' claims development (if length of the claims settlement cycle is shorter than 10 years, undertakings are required to disclose according to the internal shorter development).

 Historical data, starting from the first time application of Solvency II, are required for claims paid (i.e. the complete set shall be disclosed,) but not for Best Estimate of Claims Provision.
 For the compilation of the historical data for claims paid the same approach concerning the length of triangle for the on–going disclosure will be applied (i.e. the shorter between 10+1 years and the undertakings' claims settlement cycle).

+Claims paid and the Undiscounted Best Estimate triangles include only claims management expenses, directly attributable to a claim (ALAE).
+Other expenses than ALAE that need to be considered in the Best Estimate calculation in accordance with Art.
+31 Delegated Regulation 2015/35 are not included in the claims paid and Undiscounted Best Estimate triangles.